 The Company is exposed to movements in the United States dollar as the majority of Talon's non-working capital costs are in United States dollars.
-Payments made to Kennecott pursuant to the Tamarack Earn-in Agreement (as amended) and, if applicable, for the Tamarack Purchase Option or any payments that may be due under the Tamarack Joint Venture will be made in United States dollars.
+Any payments that are made under the Mining Venture Agreement will be made in United States dollars.
 In addition, the Company's indebtedness under the RCF Unsecured Loan is denominated in United States dollars.
 However, to date, other than the RCF Unsecured Loan, Talon's financing activities have generally only been in Canadian dollars.